TL;DR: What is the best Interakt alternative in 2026?

 Sleekflow pricing

-Sleekflow's Premium plan is at $349 (paid monthly).
-Contact them for their Enterprise plan.
+Sleekflow's Premium plan is at $399 (paid monthly).
 They also provide a MAC pricing structure, so only contacts you interact with get charged.

 Customer sentiment and rating